 Why We Love It: Maximizing natural elements in commercial design projects can help create a more productive and healthier environment for occupants.
 Not only is this refreshing for office spaces, but it can have significant benefits during cost vs. return breakdowns.

-Design Trend: Sustainable Architecture
+Architecture Design Trend #2: Sustainable Architecture

 What It Is: As the emphasis on climate change continues making headway, commercial architecture does its part through innovative and sustainable features like eco-friendly systems, new technology, and more.